T3CHW1ZRD/STM32_SECURITYCAM/README.md

 CN1 -> 9,10
 ```

-(WARNING!!)
+### (WARNING!!)

-Connnecting the wrong pins can fry the camera
+Connnecting the wrong pins can fry the camera, so ensure theyre connected correctly before providing the board with power

 ## Running instructions:

+- Connect the board via microUSB to pc

 ### IF JPEGS ARENT LOADING CORRECTLY, FLASH ADRUINO ONTO BOARD TO SETUP CAMERA